wzli/mxgen/README.md

 # Minimal X-Macro Generator

 Extremely minimal [X-Macros](https://en.wikipedia.org/wiki/X_Macro) to extend C structs with basic cross-platform serialization and JSON string conversion.

+# Use Case
+- Originally part of an embedded ecosystem, to facilitate message passing between microcontrollers on top of byte transmission protocols.
+- JSON string generation is primarily intended for automated debug prints and logging, with the added benefit of WebAPI compatibility.
+- Combine message definition and code generation into concise header files that are portable and easily shared in cross-platform application.

 ## Features